 ARTICLE TWO: The name of the corporation is, The Brule River Sportsmen's Club, Inc.

-ARTICLE THREE: A. PURPOSES: The purpose shall be dedicated to the conservation of our natural resources, fish and game habitat, and improvement of the Brule River and adjacent areas and; Said organization is organized exclusively for charitable, religious, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as an exempt organization under section 501 (C) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
-No part of the net earnings of the organization shall insure to the benefit of, or be distributed to its members, trustees, officers or other private persons, except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in the purpose clause hereof.
+ARTICLE THREE: PURPOSES: The purpose shall be dedicated to the conservation of our natural resources, fish and game habitat, and improvement of the Brule River and adjacent areas and; said organization is organized exclusively for charitable, religious, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as an exempt organization under section 501 (C) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+No part of the net earnings of the organization shall benefit, or be distributed to its members, trustees, officers or other private persons, except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in the purpose clause hereof.
 No substantial part of the activities of the organization shall be the carrying on of propaganda, or otherwise attempting to influence legislation and the organization shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of the document, the organization shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from federal income tax under section 501 (C) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or (b) by an organization, contributions to which are deductible under section 170 (C) (2) of the Internal Revenue Code, or corresponding section of any future federal tax code.
 Upon the dissolution of the organization, assets shall be distributed for one or more exempt purposes within the meaning of section 501 (C) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
 Any such assets not disposed of by the Court of Common Pleas of the county in which the organization is then located, exclusively for such purposes or to such organization or organizations, as said court shall determine which are organized and operated exclusively for such purposes.
 The principle office of the above corporation is located in Douglas County, Wisconsin.
 The Amendment to the Articles of Incorporation was adopted on July 12, 2000 at a duly and properly convened meeting by a two thirds majority vote of the Directors in office as required by Section 181.1002 of the Wisconsin Statutes.
 Executed on behalf of the corporation on the 17th day of July, 2000.

 OFFICERS AND DIRECTORS

 ARTICLE FOUR: Section 1.
 The management of the Club will be vested in the elected Officers and Board of ten Directors.
-In addition, two Board Emeritus positions are available for long-serving officers or board members, these are non-voting positions.
+In addition, two Board Emeritus positions are available for long-serving officers or board members; these are non-voting positions.
 These positions shall be lifetime (or as long as an incumbent wishes) made by a two-thirds vote of the Officers and Directors.